 Spin is Moving to Kubernetes!

-In April, early access began to a new instance of Spin based on the popular Kubernetes system.
-This new instance features a web-based user interface, a simpler process for making network services available, an improved Docker image registry, and numerous other enhancements.
+In April, we launched an instance of version 2 of Rancher, the orchestration system underlying Spin.
+Rancher 2 is based on the popular Kubernetes scheduler and features a web-based user interface, a simpler process for making network services available, and numerous other enhancements.
+At the same time, we launched an improved Docker image registry based on the popular Harbor system.

-The legacy instance of Spin, launched in mid-2018, will continue to operate through late 2020.
+The legacy instance of Rancher 1, launched in mid-2018, will continue to operate through late 2020.

-Access to the new instance will be rolled out through the SpinUp Workshop program, which will offer full workshops for new users and self-guided orientation for existing users.
+Access to Rancher 2 and the new image registry will be rolled out through the SpinUp Workshop program, which will offer full interactive workshops for new users and self-guided orientation for existing users.

-To use Spin for your own services, first attend a SpinUp Workshop.
-This hands-on workshop familiarizes you with the necessary concepts, demonstrates tools and techniques, and explains your responsibilities when deploying services at NERSC.
+- New users can attend an interactive SpinUp Workshop which covers important concepts, demonstrates tools and techniques, and explains your responsibilities when deploying services at NERSC.

 See Spin in Action